Skidout/Jiffyedit/README.md

 Installation Instructions:

   Linux:
-  If using Arch, simply run "sudo pacman -U" on the package (.pkg.tar.zst) and you can use jiffyedit by typing it into the terminal.
+  If using Arch, you can download the PKGBUILD file, run makepkg (you need base-devel), then run "sudo pacman -U" on the resulting package (.pkg.tar.zst) and you can use jiffyedit by typing it into the terminal.
 The package should be getting added to the AUR soon.

     You must have GCC & FFmpeg installed.
     You do not need sudo permissions for the alternative installations.